 4” Lawn - How to Get There

-For Option two, set you mower to mow at 4” to 5” tall and mow the lawn on your regular schedule.
+Option 2, set your mower to mow at 4” to 5” tall and mow the lawn on your regular schedule.
 It will seem odd that portions of the lawn are not being cut and the lawn will look uneven.
-Do not despair, eventually all the lawn will be 4” to 5” tall, level and sustainable.
+Do not despair, eventually, all the lawn will be 4” to 5” tall, level, and sustainable.

-All three options require you to delay gratification and to suffer with a “uneven” lawn for a season or more.
-The upside is that once the lawn reaches the sustainable height of 4” to 5” tall, you will be rewarded with a better lawn - a lawn that is durable, hardy, greener, require less water and recover quicker form damage or stress.
+All three options require you to delay gratification and to suffer with an “uneven” lawn for a season or more.
+The upside is that once the lawn reaches the sustainable height of 4” to 5” tall, you will be rewarded with a better lawn - a lawn that is durable, hardy, greener, requires less water, and recover quicker from damage or stress.

 Be Patient - Your Reward is a Better Lawn